 The thought was that FPELRA would provide the highest standard of excellence in assisting and representing jurisdictions required to engage in collective bargaining under Chapter 447, F. S., The Public Employees Relations Act, and that we would be devoted to providing a unique opportunity for the exchange of perspective, information and skills in the field of public sector labor relations in the State of Florida.

-Since those days, FPELRA has evolved into the primier association for providing State of Florida specific training, continuing education and networking opportunities to public sector Labor Relation professionals
+Since those days, FPELRA has evolved into the premier association for providing State of Florida specific training, continuing education and networking opportunities to public sector Labor Relation professionals